zekth/website-1/content/general-guides/install.md

 - Configure and enable ssh: ssh is used to remotely control and troubleshoot the Raspberry Pi directly.

-- The same can be done from terminal as well, using following commands:
+- The same can be done from the terminal as well, using following commands:

 ```
 sudo systemctl start ssh.service